m4heshd/ufc-ripper/README.md

 **To run for development,**

-In development mode, the backend is set to run on port `8383` and the frontend is set to run on port `8384`.
+In development mode, the backend is configured to run on port `8383` and the frontend is set to run on port `8384`.
 You can change this behavior by editing the port in `config.json`, `frontend/.env` and `vite.config.mjs`

 1. Run `npm run dev` to start the frontend and the backend with Vue HMR support